cwalter50/cwalter50.github.io/100DaysSwiftUI/Projects.md

 - [TimesTables](https://github.com/cwalter50/TimesTables): Milestone Project, Day 35.
 Edutainment game to help practice times tables.
 Added some simple animations and transitions.
 - [iExpense](https://github.com/cwalter50/iExpense): Project 7, Day 36-38.
 UserDefaults, Struct vs class, codable, multiple views, sharing data between views.
 Simple app with a List and allows user to track expenses.
 - [Moonshot](https://github.com/cwalter50/Moonshot): Project 8, Days 39-42.
 Powerful app with Multiple Views, Bundle extension to decode JSON using generics, public Images from NASA, free text from Wikipedia, Scrollviews, and GeometryReader.
 Most advanced and challenging app so far.
+- [HabitTracker](https://github.com/cwalter50/HabitTracker): Day 47 Challenge: Build an App that allows users to keep track of the Activities that they complete.
+Data saves to UserDefaults.
+My favorite app so far, and I plan to expand this later to make it an app that I would actualy use to keep track of time I spend on stuff in my life.
 - [CupcakeCorner](https://github.com/cwalter50/CupcakeCorner): Project 10, Days 49-52.
 Cool Project where you make and order form, to select and buy cupcakes.
 Forms, Network requests, Class and Observable Objects, Passing data.